 Precarious is an intimate farewell to a unique historic space, Klockar's Blacksmith Shop in San Francisco.
-Slated for conversion into a retail storefront in February 2017, Klockar's housed both a working forge and the studio of artist Tracy Taylor Grubbs, with whom Hope Mohr has shared a studio practice for several years.
+Slated for conversion into a retail storefront in February 2017, Klockar's housed both a working forge and the studio of artist Tracy Taylor Grubbs, with whom Hope Mohr shared a studio practice for several years.

 Through text, movement and music, Precarious (Part 1) (January 2017) activated the space and bore witness to its rich history and uncertain future.
 Audiences were limited to 6 people per show.
 All proceeds went to Drawbridge, an arts program for homeless children.